andrew/ultimate-awesome/README.md

 - [awesome-browserless](https://github.com/koalagang/awesome-browserless) - 😎 🌍 A curated list of awesome alternatives to apps tradtionally used in the web browser.
 - [awesome-disentangled-representations](https://github.com/koukyo1994/awesome-disentangled-representations) - A curated list of papers on disentangled representation learning inspired by  and
 - [awesome-blogs](https://github.com/letsila/awesome-blogs) - Curated list of awesome blogs by awesome people.
+- [awesome-optics](https://github.com/Ly0n/awesome-optics) - A collection of online resources related to optics.
 - [awesome-aws-well-architected](https://github.com/mailtoharshit/awesome-aws-well-architected) - Curated List of all AWS Well-Architected Resources.
 - [awesome](https://github.com/mesg-foundation/awesome) - Awesome is a list of Services and Applications developed using MESG by the community.
 - [Cloud-Native-Guide](https://github.com/mikeroyal/Cloud-Native-Guide) - Cloud Native Guide .